Water-Systems-Management-UCM/OpenAg_Docs/source/MakeModelRun/model_input_hierarchy.rst

     The All Crops card is the fallback card - it applies when a more specific setting from the items above has not been provided.

 .. warning::
-    Crop adjustments never apply to regions that are set to "Removed" or "Fixed".
+    Crop adjustments never apply to regions that are set to "No Production".
 These regions are not modeled directly and so will not include crop modifications, regardless of region-linking.